 Include Model

-The Include function allows you to include existing Decision models to your current model.
-Like this you will be able to reuse decisions, input data, … from those included models.
+The Include button on the DMN ribbon allows you to include existing DMN models in your current model.
+You will then be able to reuse decisions, input data, BKMs, and decision services from those included models.

 include model 1